-Provide grants to create & expand nursing programs
+Provide awards to create & expand nursing programs

-The Governor’s investment will increase existing capacity at or create new nursing education programs at West Virginia’s public colleges and universities – both baccalaureate institutions and community & technical colleges – and Career Technical Education through the West Virginia Department of Education by providing grants that support LPN and RN programs at all levels.
-Grants will be awarded to innovative new programs, especially those that speed time to degree completion.
+The Governor’s investment will increase existing capacity at or create new nursing education programs at West Virginia’s public colleges and universities – both baccalaureate institutions and community & technical colleges – and Career Technical Education through the West Virginia Department of Education by providing awards that support LPN and RN programs at all levels.
+Awards will be provided to innovative new programs, especially those that speed time to degree completion.
 The monies will support facility construction, additional faculty salaries, and other resources needed to expand.

-The Governor’s expansion also creates a new Nursing Faculty Loan Repayment Program, which will be administered by the West Virginia Higher Education Policy Commission, that will incentivize master’s- and doctoral-level nurses to pursue careers as instructors at schools of nursing.
-In this program, nursing faculty would be eligible to receive significant funding in loan repayment toward their college debt after completing two years of service as an instructor in expanded programs.
+The Governor’s expansion also creates a new Nursing Faculty Investment Program, which will be administered by the West Virginia Higher Education Policy Commission, that will incentivize master’s- and doctoral-level nurses to pursue careers as instructors at schools of nursing.
+In this program, nursing faculty would be eligible to receive incentives for service as an instructor in expanded programs.
 More information coming soon!

 Centralize applications to nursing programs